 - Self-correcting: When the data in one of the blocks in the network is changed then other nodes in the network check their blocks, and cross-reference each other to root out the error.

 - Distributed: Blockchain is a distributed ledger where independent computers record, share, and synchronize the transactions in their respective electronic ledgers.

 Benefits of Blockchain in the Healthcare Sector

-In healthcare sector, securing the patient data is the most critical part.
+1. Securing Patient Data: In the healthcare sector, securing patient data is the most critical part.
 Tampering the patient records can create problems to identify the disease or problem in the patient by the doctors and hospitals.
 Between the years 2009 and 2017, around 176+ million patient records were breached.
 The hackers stole the credit card and bank information and used them in unethical ways.
-Blockchain is a tamper-proof, distributed and incorruptible helps in accessing the patient data in a much easier and securing way.
+Blockchain is a tamper-proof, distributed, and incorruptible helps in accessing patient data in a much easier and more secure way.

 2. Medical Drugs Supply Chain Management: Medicines or drugs are not made in hospitals.
 They are made in labs and pharmaceutical companies around the world.
 These drugs are further supplied across the countries according to their needs.
 What happens if someone tampers the drugs while transporting them across the country?
 So, the medical supply chain has to be tamper-proof and transparent for the importers and exporters.
 Blockchain fades away this problem as blockchain has features such as transparency, decentralization, and tamper-proof.
 Once a distributed ledger is created for the drug, each transporting point will be entered into the blockchain from point of origin to destination making it transparent across the transportation.